1Bitsy/1bitsy-examples/README.md

 ## Usage

-To be able to compile the examples included in this repository you will requiere an arm-none-eabi gcc toolchain.
+To be able to compile the examples included in this repository you will require an arm-none-eabi gcc toolchain.
 We recommend you install the gcc-arm-embedded toolchain that is being maintained by ARM.
 The downloads and installation instructions for Linux (Ubuntu), Mac OS X and Windows can be found on the